Obsessive-Compulsive Disorder (OCD Treatment)

 The fear of harming others or self leads to unwanted obsessions of:

-- Harming others through neglect (leaving baby in a car, setting house on fire)
+- Harming others through neglect (leaving baby in a car, setting the house on fire)

 - "Snapping" and suddenly becoming a killer